-This week, we're bringing you a 5-part interview series with the Duggar family!
-Check back every day for a different Duggar Law.
-Today, the Duggars teach us the importance of date night.
+We're bringing you a 5-part interview series with the Duggar family!
+Part 1: The Duggars teach us the importance of date night.

 But first, an introduction.
 I have to admit, I was prepared to be freaked out by Michelle and Jim Bob Duggar.
 What sane couple has 18 children, gives them all names that start with the letter "J", (Josh, Jana, John, Jill, Jessa, Jinger, Joseph, Josiah, Joy-Anna, Jedidiah, Jeremiah, Jason, James, Justin, Jackson, Johannah, Jennifer and Jordyn-Grace), decides to home school all of them, and encourages them all to play musical instruments in their free time?
 (Probably a couple who isn't interested in peace and quiet.)
 Surprise.
 They were both soft-spoken and kind, so much that I wondered how they fared roaming the New York City streets.
 They were the opposite of frazzled -- taking everything in stride.
 They were even concerned about me, worried that I might miss seeing cornfields of my native Ohio.
 (Don't they have enough to worry about?)